Fairfield County Array of Interventions

 School Attendance and Engagement

+The catastrophic effect of COVID 19 on school attendance continued to be seen in 2024.
+Ohio Department of Education data shows that 25 percent of Ohio Students are missing 10 percent of the school year.
 Due to the April 2017 implementation of HB 410 school attendance (truancy) legislation, responsibility for early intervention for school attendance was assigned to the schools.
-The Court continues to partner with each school district to support individual youth school attendance intervention plans.
-Youth who subsequently receive truancy charges are served through the Court’s Diversion programs when at all possible.
+Juvenile Court partnered with each school district to support individual youth school attendance intervention plans.
+Youth who subsequently receive truancy charges were then served through the Court’s Diversion programs when at all possible.

-As part of the Court’s 2022 implementation of Community-Based Diversion Services, a partnership with Fairfield County Family, Adult, and Children First Council was established to address school attendance issues.
-Through the partnership, a community-based school attendance intervention was implemented in October 2022.
-This partnership allows families challenged with school attendance issues to be diverted to the Council, where they are assessed to determine the needs of the youth/family and address underlying concerns that may be contributing to the youth’s lack of school attendance.
-This new intervention allows these vulnerable families to receive needed service linkage and collaboration of community providers without having to be under any form of Court supervision.
+Through a community partnership with Fairfield County Family and Children First Council, a community-based school attendance intervention was implemented in October 2022.
+This diverts families challenged with school attendance issues to the Council, where they are assessed to determine the needs of the youth/family and address underlying concerns that may be contributing to the youth’s lack of school attendance.
+Through this effort, vulnerable families can receive needed service linkage and collaboration of community providers without having to be under any form of Court supervision.

-Mediation is offered to youth who may otherwise incur a formal charge of disorderly conduct, misdemeanor assault, criminal mischief/damaging, menacing, or other misdemeanor offenses that do not pose a serious threat to the community or themselves.
-The Court developed the Mediation Program after researching best practices throughout the state and nation.
-A part-time certified Mediator is assigned to facilitate these cases.
-Mediations are conducted virtually via Zoom to be more accessible to the community.
+Mediation is offered to youth who may otherwise incur a formal charge of disorderly conduct, misdemeanor assault, criminal mischief/damaging, menacing, or other misdemeanor offenses that do not pose a serious threat to the community or to themselves.
+A trained on-staff Mediator can conduct mediations via Zoom to be more accessible to the community.

 Court Services

-As the case moves forward through the formal legal process, the Case Manager continues to work closely with the youth and family, while also assessing the long-term needs of the youth.
+As the case moves through the formal legal process, the Case Manager continues to work closely with the youth and family and also assesses the long-term needs of the youth.
 As part of this process, multiple evidence-based tools are used, including the Ohio Youth Assessment System (OYAS), the Massachusetts Youth Screening Instrument (MAYSI-2), and the Child Trauma Screen.
-Additionally, the Case Manager contacts collateral sources (for which releases of information have been signed by the parent) including schools, counselors, and others to gather more information.
+Additionally, the Case Manager contacts collateral sources (for which releases of information have been signed by the parent or guardian) including schools, counselors, and others to gather more information.

 Detention